Amuleka/ds-first-draft/README.md

 • The peek operation returns the value of the top element without removing it from the stack.
 • Implementation: We can access the last item in the Python list without removing it using indexing.

-#III.
-Implementing a Stack using an Array or Linked List
+# Implementing a Stack using an Array or Linked List

 A stack can be implemented using either an array or a linked list.
 In the exercise provided, we used an array-based implementation.
 Alternatively, a linked list can be used where each node in the linked list represents an element in the stack.

-#IV.
-Common Applications of Stacks
+# Common Applications of Stacks

 Stacks have various applications in computer science and software development, including: